 The family has agreed that it's time to get a pet.
 However, it should be an animal that doesn't require too much work.
 It should bring joy, but not demand too much attention – and ideally, it should be something that even a primary school child can help look after.
 Does this sound like a familiar list of requirements?
 Then a small group of guinea pigs could be just right for you.

-Animals also require blood transfusions in cases of significant blood loss due to accidents or surgery, coagulation disorders, and various diseases.
+Animals also require blood transfusions in cases of significant blood loss due to accidents or surgery, coagulation disorders, and various medical conditions.
 Blood is collected from donor animals for this purpose.
-As with humans, animals also have different blood types that must be taken into account.
+As with humans, animals have different blood types that must be taken into account.

 If the nictitating gland, located under the inner corner of the eye, protrudes outward, this is referred to as nictitating gland prolapse.
 It appears like a cherry and is therefore also known as cherry eye.
 Short-headed breeds are particularly affected.